 A: To start, all we ask is that you take three simple steps to: 1.
-Allow us to display your organization’s logo on the PREVENT20 website; 2.
+Allow us to display your organization’s logo on the Prevent20 website; 2.
 Identify a point person within your organization; and 3.
 Fill in a brief survey to give us an idea of what type of support you would like to receive from our coalition.
-The final question in the survey asks you to identify up to three other cancer organizations that we can contact about joining our coalition.
-Throughout this campaign, we will provide helpful resources and tools so that all members can feel confident in raising their voices in support of higher tobacco taxes to prevent cancer.
-You can sign up at the bottom of the page to receive more information about being part of this campaign.

 Q: We don’t have economists on our staff.
 Will we be able to talk about taxation?

 A: You don’t have to be an economist or have an economist on staff to join the movement.
 In fact, we think it’s important that the general public and government officials hear about this issue from people like us who are not technical experts.
-We know that talking about tobacco taxes can be daunting, but the key messages that we need to get across as cancer organizations are few and simple.
-Our campaign resources will be deliberately designed in such a way as to make this topic relatable.
-And if in doubt, let us know!
-There are several technical experts in the coalition who can help if the need arises.
+In addition, there are several technical experts in the Prevent20 coalition who can help when the need arises.

 Q: What about illicit trade?
 This is the topic that dominates the conversation when we start talking about tobacco taxes in my country.